 There are numerous different reasons why you might not get the advertised representative APR with your loan, one of these being the additional affordability checks.

-When conducting an affordability check, lenders will look through various aspects of your finances to see whether you have any existing financial commitments, and subsequently the likelihood you will be able to keep up with repayments on the loan.
+When conducting an affordability check, direct short term lenders will look through various aspects of your finances to see whether you have any existing financial commitments, and subsequently the likelihood you will be able to keep up with repayments on the loan.
 This may include details of monthly transactions, with bank statements to back this up.

 If the lender concludes that you are high-risk to lend to, they may either not lend to you at all, or give you a worse rate than that advertised due to the element of risk.
 Therefore, existing financial commitments can play a major role in the rate you get for your loan.